Running Outside During Coronavirus? Here Are Tips To Stay Safe

 Advertisement

 Current coronavirus pandemic mandates from the Centers for Disease Control and Prevention (CDC) and recommendations from the World Health Organization say that everyone should practice social distancing, stay six feet away from others, and stay at home unless it’s necessary to go out.
-Some areas like Los Angeles and the Bay Area, have effectively instituted shelter-in-place orders to slow the exponential spread of the virus, meaning no one is really supposed to leave their house (except for emergencies, which include going to get tested for COVID-19 or going to the hospital if sick).
+Some areas have effectively instituted shelter-in-place orders to slow the exponential spread of the virus, meaning no one is really supposed to leave their house (except for emergencies, which include going to get tested for COVID-19 or going to the hospital if sick).

-Still, in places like New York, where Governor Andrew Cuomo has put what he calls the PAUSE (Policies that Assure Uniform Safety for Everyone) into place, it’s technically okay to go out for limited exercise, like walks, bike rides, jogs, or runs — at least for now.
+Still, in places around the UK, it’s technically okay to go out for limited exercise, like walks, bike rides, jogs, or runs — at least for now.
 For many, that means running or other activities that involve being outdoors will be a brief, sanity-saving respite from staying inside.
 However, the question is, while we could all technically continue to go outside while social distancing and staying at least six feet away from people, is it still actually safe to go on those runs?

 There may soon be a lot of people running outside, jogging, taking walks or biking, to get some much-needed outside time for your mental health.
 But it’s important to know the exact precautions to take to make sure you’re getting your time outdoors for a breath of fresh air as safely and mindfully as possible.
 Health care professionals and experts at the CDC have recommended that if you’re going to leave your home or wherever you’re isolating at the moment, it’s important to maintain social distance.